supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/noise/readme.md

 ### Settings:

-- **mean** - Set value to specify the peak of the noise distribution.
+- **Mean** - Set value to specify the peak of the noise distribution.
-- **std** - Set value to increase the spread of the noise distribution.
+- **Spread** - Set value to increase the spread of the noise distribution.

 Minimum area (`min_area`) for pixel group to be removed can be provided in pixels (`ex.
 10px`) or in percentage (`1%`).